oceanprotocol-archive/tech-spikes-2017-to-2019/05-token-migration/README.md

 ## 4. Token Contract Changes

-To enable Mirror Copy, existing Ocean token contract need some extra functions:
+To enable Mirror Copy, the token contract has been modified to add following features in [https://github.com/oceanprotocol/ocean-token](https://github.com/oceanprotocol/ocean-token):

-* **list all token holder addresses to build a snapshot** - (need to add)
+* **list all token holder addresses to build a snapshot**
 	* it can loop through all holders and return the list of all token holders;

-* **pause the token transfer in the contract** - (need to add)
+* **pause the token transfer in the contract**
 	* inherit the 'ERC20Pausable.sol' contract to enable the `whenNotPaused` modifier;

-* **kill the contract to destroy all old tokens** - (already exists)
+* **kill the contract to destroy all old tokens**
 	* it should be invoked by the owner (e.g., multisig wallet) only.

-An example of the modified token contract including new functions is shown in the below.
-The [source file](token-contract/contracts/OceanToken.sol) locates in `token-contract/contracts` directory.
-More unit/integrated testing are needed to verify the functionality and contract behavior.
+The modified token contract deployed to Mainnet can be found in [source file](https://github.com/oceanprotocol/ocean-token/blob/master/contracts/OceanToken.sol):

 ```solidity
 pragma solidity 0.5.3;